shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “I’m… sunbathing.
 It’s a thing… that cats do.”
 Ersie peeked out over the boulder.

-“So this is what you’re doing all those days you disappear?”
+“So, this is what you’re doing all those days you disappear?”

 Ersie held out a hand to Muddy, helping her up onto the boulder.
 “Yeah, more or less.”